 - How do I get better mentally?

-- What are the signs of poor mental health?
+- What are the 3 types of mental disorders?

 - Can mental illness go away?

-- What are the 4 types of mental health?
+- What are the top 10 mental illnesses?

 How do I get better mentally?